Two young Finns laughing together at a phone on a Helsinki street, Very Finnish Problems

 Very Finnish Problems meme showing kuusi palaa translates nine different ways in Finnish

-Finnish language meme showing loanwords like alcohol to alkoholi bus to bussi
+Finnish language meme showing loanwords like alcohol to alkoholi and bus to bussi

 3. One Letter Between Meeting Someone and Threatening Them

-Finnish language joke meme showing mina tapaan sinut means I'll meet you and mina tapan sinut means I'll kill you
+Finnish language joke meme showing mina tapaan sinut means I will meet you and mina tapan sinut means I will kill you

 This is one of the funnier Finnish language jokes in circulation and also one of the more practically important ones for learners.
-Minä tapaan sinut means "I'll meet you."
-Minä tapan sinut means "I'll kill you."
-The difference is a single "a" in the verb.
+Mina tapaan sinut means I will meet you.
+Mina tapan sinut means I will kill you.
+The difference is a single a in the verb.
 Finnish vowel harmony and consonant gradation make pronunciation precision somewhat critical, particularly in social situations.

 Very Finnish Problems meme explaining kalsarikannit means drinking alone at home in underwear with no intention of going out